GeraldRyan/golanginsanity/README.md

 In the server, install and configure nginx and letsencrypt (apt install, etc).
 This is not a tutorial btw, just a summary or outline.
 You must figure things out on your own.

+### day 2

+Installed mongodb into the server as well as mysql and phpmyadmin as seen from some of the config files.
+This is not a tutorial, just a glorified commit message so you know what's going on behind the scenes or for review.

+### day 3

+Installed Node and Go.
+Ran our first hello world go package gws.go